MT. BEENAK

 In some notes supplied by the Historical Section of the NRE it states:

-"This fire tower is only a short distance from Worlley's mill where fourteen people died in 1926."
+"This fire tower is only a short distance from Worlley's mill where fourteen people died in the 1926 fires."

 Please click on thumbnail for enlargements